adrianhr91/IGS/README.md

 # Solution Overview
-The solution is a using .NET Core 2.2 and ASP.NET Core to produce a RESTFul API.
+The solution is using .NET Core 2.2 and ASP.NET Core to produce a RESTFul API.

 # How to Run
 1. Open `TheShop.sln` file in Visual Studio.